christianhaitian/EmulationStation-fcamod/README.md

 - Added option "Boot on gamelist"
 - Added option "Hide system view"
 - Added option "Display favorites first in gamelist"
+- Fixed cutoff gui menus such as scraper and screensaver for rk3326 devices.
+- Resized metadata menu to be full sized for rk3326 devices.

 **General :**
 - Localisation (French actually supported)